-Asset-Backed Securities - As of June 30, 2019, ATRS held asset-backed securities with a fair value of \$34,542,279.
+Asset-Backed Securities - As of June 30, 2020, ATRS held asset-backed securities with a fair value of \$18,217,762.
 These securities represent interests in various trusts consisting of pooled financial assets other than mortgage loans conveyed by the issuing parties.
 ATRS's ability to recover the amount of principal invested in these securities depends on the performance and quality of the trust assets.
-At June 30, 2019, ATRS held no asset-backed securities that were considered highly sensitive to changes in interest rates.

-Mortgage-Backed Securities - As of June 30, 2019, mortgage-backed securities had a fair value of \$2,875,926.
+Mortgage-Backed Securities - As of June 30, 2020, mortgage-backed securities had a fair value of \$1,232,391.
 The yields and maturities of mortgage-backed securities generally depend on when the underlying mortgage loan principal and interest are repaid.
 Although the full amount of principal will be received if prepaid, the interest income that would have been collected during the remaining period to maturity, net of any market adjustment, is lost.
-At June 30, 2019, no mortgage-backed securities were considered highly sensitive to changes in interest rates.

-Corporate Bonds - As of June 30, 2019, ATRS held corporate bonds with a fair value of \$273,149,739.
+Corporate Bonds - As of June 30, 2020, ATRS held corporate bonds with a fair value of \$325,664,164.
 Corporate bonds are debt instruments that are issued by private corporations.
 These bonds have a term maturity and can have either a fixed or variable interest rate.
 Variable interest rate bonds have adjustments that are made periodically and vary directly with movements in interest rates.
-At June 30, 2019, ATRS held no corporate obligations that were considered highly sensitive to changes in interest rates.

-Convertible Corporate Bonds - As of June 30, 2019, ATRS held convertible bonds with a fair value of \$489,209,071.
+Convertible Corporate Bonds - As of June 30, 2020, ATRS held convertible bonds with a fair value of \$599,569,199.
 Convertible bonds convey an option to the bondholder to exchange each bond for a specified number of shares of common stock of the corporation.
 Convertible bonds generally offer lower coupon rates and promised yields to maturity in exchange for the value of the option to trade the bond into stock.
-At June 30, 2019, ATRS held no convertible corporate bonds that were considered highly sensitive to changes in interest rates.

-Promissory Notes - ATRS also held seven promissory notes with a fair value of \$384,708,781 at June 30, 2019.
+Promissory Notes - ATRS also held 4 promissory notes with a fair value of \$257,463,572 at June 30, 2020.
 Promissory notes are a form of debt that companies use to raise money in exchange for payment of a fixed amount of periodic income at a specified date or on demand.
-Five unsecured promissory notes were issued to Big River Steel Holdings, LLC, and two secured notes were issued to Highland Pellets, LLC.
-ATRS held no promissory notes that were considered highly sensitive to changes in interest rates at June 30, 2019.
+Three unsecured promissory notes were issued to Big River Steel Holdings, LLC and one secured note was issued to Highland Pellets, LLC.